marklookermans/hass-hp_ilo-beta-fork/README.md

 * **Reboot (Warm):** Triggers a warm restart (Soft Reset).
 * **Shutdown (Graceful):** Signals the OS to shut down cleanly.
 * **Shutdown (Hard):**

+### ⚡ Credits
+Forked and improved from chkuendig/hass-hp_ilo-beta.
+Originally based on the Home Assistant core component.